 Cystatin C is a protein produced by the cells in your body.
 When kidneys work well, they keep the level of cystatin C in your blood just right.
 If the level of cystatin C in your blood is too high, it may mean your kidneys are not working well.

-Having a simple blood test for creatinine is the first step in checking your GFR.
-Creatinine is a waste product made by your body's muscles.
-Your kidneys usually keep the level of creatinine just right.
-The level of creatinine in your blood and your age, race, and gender are used in a math formula to estimate your GFR.
+Usually, healthcare providers check your eGFR (estimated glomerular filtration rate) with a blood test for creatinine, which is a waste product made by your body's muscles.
+Healthy kidneys keep the level of creatinine just right.
+The level of creatinine in your blood along with your age and gender are used to calculate your eGFR.

 Sometimes, healthcare providers use a blood test for cystatin C to calculate eGFR.
 A cystatin C blood test can be useful if: